eclipsesource/jsonforms/partials/docs/customrenderer-es6.md

 Running the ES6 seed project
 -----------------------------------

 To get started quickly, JSON Forms provides project seeds of different flavors.
-In this guide, we'll use this ES6 seed.
+In this article, we'll use this ES6 seed.
 Clone this project seed in order to have a ready-to-use AngularJS application that uses JSON Forms and install all relevant dependencies using the following command:

 * `git clone https://github.com/eclipsesource/jsonforms-es6-seed.git`
 * `cd jsonforms-es6-seed`